alejandrodevs/rails_blog/README.md

-# MassInsert
+# RailsBlog

-This gem aims to provide a simple and basic blogging engine in Rails.
+This gem aims to provide a simple and basic blogging engine in Rails 4 and it's fully customizable.

-## Getting started
+## Installation

 Add this line to your application's Gemfile:

     gem 'rails_blog'

-After you install RailsBlog and add it to your Gemfile, you need to run the generator:
+And then execute:

+    $ bundle install

+Or install it yourself with:

+    $ gem install mass_insert

+## Getting started

+Run this generator:

     rails generate rails_blog:install